A monopole invariant for families of contact structures: Introduction

+A fundamental problem in low-dimensional topology is to classify contact structures on a given $3$-manifold $Y$.
+Much progress has been achieved in this direction and two tools are particularly useful here: the monopole or Heegard Floer homology groups \cite{KM,OS} together with their associated contact invariant \cite{monocont,monolens,OScontact} and Giroux's theory of convex surfaces \cite{convexite}.
+Beyond the classification problem, the topology of contact structures on $3$-manifolds as they vary in \textit{families} remains quite mysterious.
+Other than some small examples \cite{GGP04,Bou06,DG10,GK14,GM17,presas,EM} little is known is general.

-Kronheimer, Mrowka, Ozsv\'{a}th and Szab\'{o} defined in \cite{monolens} the \textit{contact invariant}, a class $\mathbf{c} (\xi_0 )$ in the monopole Floer homology group $\widecheck{HM}_{\ast}(-Y , -\s_{\xi_0})$ which is an invariant of the contact manifold $(Y , \xi_0 )$.
-The canonical reference for the monopole Floer groups is the book \cite{KM}.
-Here $\s_{\xi_0}$ stands for the spin-c structure on $Y$ canonically obtained from the contact structure, and $- \s_{\xi_0}$ the corresponding spin-c structure on the orientation-reversed manifold $-Y$.
-Two of its key properties are that $\mathbf{c}(\xi_0 )$ vanishes if $\xi_0$ is overtwisted, by a result of Mrowka and Rollin \cite{mrowka-rollin}, while it is non-vanishing if $\xi_0$ admits a strong symplectic filling, by a result of M. Echeverria \cite{mariano}.
-In \cite{monolens} the contact invariant played a role in proving that if a rational homology $3$-sphere $Y$ admits a taut foliation, then $Y$ is not an $L$-space, which means that the reduced Floer homology group $HM_{\ast} (Y)$ is non-trivial.
-Since its introduction the contact invariant has become a useful tool for many problems in low-dimensional contact topology, such as the isotopy classification of contact structures (e.g. see \cite{ghiggini-vanhorn-morris}, \cite{conway}) or questions about symplectic fillings (see \cite{booksurgery}).
-For the reader who is more familiar with the other incarnations of the monopole Floer homology groups, namely the Heegaard Floer homology or Embedded Contact homology groups, we note that under the isomorphisms between the three theories (see \cite{tauECH},\cite{KLT}, \cite{CGH} and subsequent papers) the contact invariants defined in each theory agree.
+The contact invariant is an element $\mathbf{c}(\xi )$ in the monopole Floer homology group $\widecheck{HM}_\ast (- Y )$ canonically attached to a contact structure $\xi $ on $Y$ (well-defined up to $\pm$ sign ambiguity).
+It first appeared in \cite{monolens}, where it was used to establish that rational homology $3$-spheres carrying taut foliations aren't $L$-spaces, but the essential part of the construction of $\mathbf{c}(\xi_0 )$ was carried out in \cite{monocont}.
+The invariant $\mathbf{c}(\xi )$ enjoys several desirable properties, such as vanishing for overtwisted contact structures \cite{MR,OScontact,mariano}, non-vanishing for strongly symplectically fillable contact structures \cite{HFgenusbounds,mariano} or naturality under strong symplectic cobordisms \cite{MR,mariano}.
+For the reader more familiar with the other incarnations of the monopole Floer homology groups, namely the Heegaard Floer homology or Embedded Contact homology groups, we note that under the isomorphisms between the three theories (see \cite{tauECH},\cite{KLT}, \cite{CGH} and subsequent papers) the contact invariants defined in each theory are known to agree (see Theorem 1.1 in \cite{taubes5} and Theorem 6.2.4 in \cite{CGH1}).
+For convenience, we include here a dictionary between some of the monopole and Heegard-Floer groups: $ \widecheck{HM} = HF^{+}$, $\widehat{HM} = HF^{-}$, $\widetilde{HM} = \widehat{HF}$.